-While he might not adhere to trends, Berkus certainly loves to welcome in the new seasons, and fall is his favorite time of year.
+While he might not adhere to trends, Berkus loves to welcome in the new season, and fall is his favorite time of year.
 “Quite frankly, I’m never going to be the guy who tells somebody they need to recover their sofa and patterns because the seasons have changed,” he told MyDomaine on the phone.
-“But I am the guy who says ‘Okay, let’s take a look at those vibrant beachy pillows and think about cable-knits, tassels, fringe, and softer materials and then layer things on top of what you already have to make the space feel a little cozier and a little bit warmer.’”
+“But I am the guy who says, ‘okay, let’s take a look at those vibrant beachy pillows and think about cable-knits, tassels, fringe, and softer materials, and then layer things on top of what you already have to make the space feel a little cozier and a little bit warmer.’”

 While most of us would love to go shopping for a whole new wardrobe each season, our bank accounts don’t share the same enthusiasm.
 This theory applies to our homes too.
 “For me, it’s very much the same philosophy (as fashion): You don’t ditch your favorite khakis and jeans or even your favorite T-shirt when fall or winter comes around, but you do have the opportunity to layer,” said Berkus.
 “Fall is by far my favorite season, only because you get to wear the hat, you get to wear a cardigan, and you get to wear your favorite cashmere crewneck, and I think the home is kind of the same way.”